-The American Antitrust Institute (AAI) is the premier non-profit advocacy organization devoted to the enforcement of the antitrust laws and in promoting competition in the United States and around the world.
-Based in Washington, D.C., the AAI advocates through amicus briefs, regulatory filings, white papers, commentaries, and testimony.
-The AAI also offers educational programs and several conferences each year.
+The American Antitrust Institute (AAI) is the premier non-profit organization devoted to promoting competition and the use of antitrust enforcement as a vital component of national and international competition policy.
+Based in Washington, D.C., the AAI fulfills its research, education, and advocacy mission through amicus briefs, regulatory filings, commentaries, testimony, studies, conferences and other programs.
 The full-time staff of lawyers and economists is complemented by a virtual network of advisors that includes some of the world’s most highly respected antitrust experts.

 What We Offer